Graylog2/collector-sidecar/README.md

-# Graylog Sidecar
+# Graylog Collector Sidecar

 **Required Graylog version:** 2.0 and later + installed [graylog-plugin-collector](https://github.com/Graylog2/graylog-plugin-collector/blob/master/README.md)

 Installation
 ------------

-[Download the binary](https://github.com/Graylog2/sidecar/releases) and place it in a directory included in your `$PATH`.
+[Download the binary](https://github.com/Graylog2/collector-sidecar/releases) and place it in a directory included in your `$PATH`.

 Install
 -------